saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 ### Paste Snippet

-This allows you to paste the entire component inside the test, which you can then edit as needed.
+This allows you to paste the entire snippet inside the test, which you can then edit as needed.
 The pasted components will lose any reference to the original snippet.

 ### Use Case: Authentication Snippet